 Normal Representation

 An element occurrence has a normal representation if the occurrence does not have the nil representation or the empty representation and it conforms to the grammar for SimpleNormalRep or ComplexNormalRep.

+Note that it is possible for the normal representation to be of zero length, but this can only happen when zero-length is not the nil nor empty representation, and the simple type is xs:string or xs:hexBinary.
+For all other simple types, the normal representation cannot be zero length.

 Absent Representation

+Often, we know the location where an element or group's representation would be in the data based on the delimiters of an enclosing group.
+(An example: if there are adjacent delimiters of an enclosing sequence.)
+When this location in the data, which is of zero length, cannot be a nil, empty, or normal representation, then we say it has absent representation, or "the representation is absent".

+Absent representation differs from empty representation because absent representation is always zero length, whereas the empty representation may be specifically intended to require a non-zero-length representation.
+However, when the empty representation is zero-length, then the absent representation is not applicable.

-n element occurrence has an absent representation if the occurrence does not have a nil or empty or normal representation, and it conforms to the grammar for AbsentElementRep.
+More formally, an element occurrence has an absent representation if the occurrence does not have a nil or empty or normal representation, and it conforms to the grammar for AbsentElementRep.
 Specifically, the occurrence's representation in the data stream is of length zero.
 Consequently, the Initiator, Terminator, LeadingAlignment, TrailingAlignment, PrefixLength regions must not be present.

-xample of an absent representation: uring unparsing, if an optional element does not have an item in the Infoset then nothing is output.
+As an example of an absent representation: during unparsing, if an optional element does not have an item in the Infoset then nothing is output.
 However, if a separator of an enclosing structure is subsequently output as the immediate next thing, then a subsequent parse of the element may return a representation of length zero.
 If this happens, and this zero-length representation does not conform to any of the nil representation, the empty representation, or the normal representation, then it is the absent representation, and it behaves as if the element occurrence is 'missing'.
 (The term 'missing' is defined below.)

 Zero-length Representation